 CFTC plays an important role in regulating financial markets.

-Without such regulation and regulators, market participants could be subjected to fraud by unscrupulous individuals and, in turn, lose faith in our capital markets.
+Without such regulations and regulators, market participants could be subjected to fraud by unscrupulous individuals and, in turn, lose faith in our capital markets.

 This could make capital markets ineffective at efficiently allocating financial resources to the most deserving means of production and productive economic activities to the detriment of investors, consumers, and society.